 Not necessarily.
 You see, when you buy a call option your risk is limited to the premium you spend.
 That said, buying calls is usually not as risky as holding a stock position before its earnings event.
 For example, if shares of the stock plummet, your stop might not work.
 That would mean you could end up losing more than you wanted because of an opening gap lower.

 In other words, if this trade is a stock substitution, where the trader is replacing the stock with calls then this trade is not as bullish as it first appears.
 It could be very well that this trader is playing the earnings event.

-They’re Sometimes Predictive In Nature
+Unusual Options Activity Is Sometimes Predictive In Nature

-That said, the following trading day, PG&E, California’s largest utility company was going to be filing for bankruptcy.
-That said, those Feb 12 puts … rose by more than 366% in one single day.
+The following trading day, PG&E, California’s largest utility company was going to be filing for bankruptcy.
+Those puts … rose by more than 366% in one single day.